rahul-58/Emotion-Classification/README.md

 ## Overview

 This project aims to classify emotions from sound events using machine learning techniques.
-It leverages two datasets—**EmoSounds** and **IADSED**—which include acoustic features like pitch, rhythm, timbre, and tonal characteristics.
+It leverages two datasets — **EmoSounds** and **IADSED** which include acoustic features like pitch, rhythm, timbre, and tonal characteristics.
 Emotions are predicted based on **arousal** and **valence** dimensions, categorized into four classes.

 We implemented and evaluated three models: